BBC World News barred in mainland China, radio dropped by HK public broadcaster | Law-Order

 TIGHTENING GRIP RTHK's decision underlines how Beijing's tightening grip on Hong Kong extends to media.

 Last year, when Beijing expelled about a dozen journalists working for U.S. news outlets, it also barred them from relocating to Hong Kong.
-RTHK, founded in 1928 and sometimes compared with the BBC, is the only independent, publicly funded media outlet on Chinese soil and is guaranteed editorial independence by its charter.
+RTHK, founded in 1928 and sometimes compared with the BBC, is the only independent, publicly funded media outlet on Chinese soil and has a charter guaranteeing editorial independence.

 It had angered both the Hong Kong government and Beijing with its coverage of anti-government protests that shook the city in 2019.
 U.S. State Department spokesman Ned Price told a regular briefing on Thursday that it was "troubling that as (China) restricts outlets and platforms from operating freely in China, Beijing's leaders use free and open media environments overseas to promote misinformation".